© Wonders of World Aviation 2015-21 | Contents | Site map | Contact us at info@wondersofworldaviation.com

 Air War on Insects

 Modern intensive cultivation has brought new problems to the agriculturalists, not least of which are the varieties of insect pests previously unknown.
 But although science has created difficulties for itself, it has at the same time provided powerful weapons against insect invaders.
-Among thee weapons, the aeroplane is becoming increasingly important.
-It strikes swiftly and surely and is proving of the utmost value where man was previously helpless.
-In this chapter, R. Quarendon describes the various ways aeroplanes drop poisonous powders which can rapidly overcome plagues which threaten crops and trees.
+This chapter describes the various ways aeroplanes drop poisonous powders which can rapidly overcome plagues which threaten crops and trees.

 Aviation in Sweden Photogravure Supplement - 2